rust-lang/rust/active/0000-undefined-struct-layout.md

 then the struct is (strictly) only 18 bytes (but the alignment requirements of `u64` forces it to take up 24).

-(Having an undefined layout does allow for possible security improvements, like randomising struct fields, but this can trivially be done with a syntax extension that reorders them in the AST itself, and so is not part of this proposal.)
+Having an undefined layout does allow for possible security improvements, like randomising struct fields, but this can trivially be done with a syntax extension that can be attached to a struct to reorder the fields in the AST itself.
+That said, there may be benefits from being able to randomise all structs in a program automatically/for testing, effectively fuzzing code (especially `unsafe` code).

 Notably, Rust's `enum`s already have undefined layout, and provide the `#[repr]` attribute to control layout more precisely (specifically,